Clinton Ford (singer): Biography

 His career outlasted many of his contemporaries, with his singles appearing in the UK charts over a span of more than eight years.
 He was also in great demand on BBC Radio programmes, such as Saturday Club, where a live singer was required to sing standards and also covers of current hit songs.

 After recording for Columbia Records, in 1966 Ford changed record label to Piccadilly Records.
 In 1967 "Run To The Door" again made the UK chart, and other singles including "Dandy" (popularized by Herman's Hermits) backed with another Formby number "Why Don't Women Like Me", and "This Song Is Just For You" were released.
 In 1968 Ford made the comic album Clinton The Clown with George Chisholm and the Inmates in a single all-night session.
 The album included "The Old Bazaar in Cairo", which Ford co-wrote with Ken Morris and Charlie Chester, and the suggestive "My Baby's Wild About My Old Trombone".

-He set up a guest house with his wife on the Isle of Man but continued to tour throughout the 1980s and 1990s.
+He set up a guest house with his wife on the Isle of Man, but continued to tour throughout the 1980s and 1990s.
 BBC Radio 2's veteran DJ, Brian Matthew, who was best man at Ford's wedding, revealed on his Sounds of the '60s show, on 10 March 2007, that Ford was living on the Isle of Man but was seriously ill, unable to work and bed-ridden.

 Clinton Ford died on 21 October 2009.
-He is survived by his wife, Margaret (Maggie) née Worsfold, whom he married in 1962, and four children, Georgina, Susannah, Rebecca and Ian.
+He was survived by his wife, Margaret (Maggie) née Worsfold, whom he married in 1962, and four children, Georgina, Susannah, Rebecca and Ian.

 Ford's track "Dance With a Dolly (With a Hole in Her Stocking)" was chosen by the television producer Anne Wood as one of her Desert Island Discs in October 2011.